Waikato/kiwiwords/docs/rmt_corpus.md

 We graciously acknowledge the generous support of:

-- The University of Waikato PhD Doctoral Scholarship
+- The University of Waikato Doctoral Scholarship
 - Ngā Pae o te Māramatanga